tsili852/NetworkingLibrary/README.md

 Soon, using these modules, you will be able to listen to incoming events and handle them accordingly.

 ## Event Listeners and Event Handlers
 The library is an event-based system so event listeners and event handlers manage the core functions of the library.
 The system works on the principle that every packet sent to the client or server has a packet name.
 The client/server waits for these packets and sends them to the event handlers.
 The event handlers find all of the event listeners waiting for the incoming packet name and send the packet to the listeners.
 From here the listeners handle the packet and do what they want with them.
-Every Zone, Room, and Module contains an event haddler which you can add event listeners to.
+Every Zone, Room, and Module contains an event handler which you can add event listeners to.
 This is where you will create your server and client communications.

 The first thing we will do is create a new event listener for the server.
 To create an event listener you need to have a class implement the IEventListener interface.
 This will have you implement the methods "getListeningPacketName()" and "handlePacket(User user, Packet packet)".
 We are going to create a new class called MyEventListener inside of our module and have it implement IEventListener.